 Spanish photographer born in Barcelona in 1960, with studies in social anthropology and documentary photography.*1*2 Known for long-term research-based photographic projects dealing with urban peripheries, landscapes marked by political history, and the social life of contested sites.*1*2

-Representative work examples: projects such as Sanctuary, Nitrate, and A Unique and Inevitable Voice are central because they show how Ribas combines photographs with archival and textual material to reconstruct historical and political conditions embedded in specific sites.*1*2*3
+Key examples include projects such as Sanctuary, Nitrate, and A Unique and Inevitable Voice; they are central because they show how Ribas combines photographs with archival and textual material to reconstruct historical and political conditions embedded in specific sites.*1*2*3

-Why this method was chosen: Ribas uses photography as both a documentary method and a final form through which research becomes visible.
+This method matters because Ribas uses photography as both a documentary method and a final form through which research becomes visible.
 The landscape is not a neutral background in his work; it is a site where traces of political struggle, displacement, and institutional power remain legible.*1*2

-Relation to contemporaries or movements: Ribas is close to research-driven documentary and conceptual landscape, but differs from photographers who treat landscape primarily as formal field.
+In relation to contemporaries and movements, Ribas is close to research-driven documentary and conceptual landscape, but differs from photographers who treat landscape primarily as formal field.
 His work depends on historical reconstruction and on the collision of image, archive, and text.*1*2*3

 Banco de España’s institutional text is particularly useful because it frames Ribas’s work as photography enlarged by documentary and anthropological research, which is central to his historical significance.*2